sbseltzer/kioku-srs/BUILDING.md

 cd kioku-srs
 ```

+### Dynamic vs Static Libraries

+- Windows always uses DLLs moved to the same directory as their executable.
+I have had a great deal of trouble linking them to Kioku statically.
+- Apple platforms always use static libraries.
+This is the recommended configuration.
+I'm not too familiar with why that is, but my understanding is it doesn't deal with shared libraries in the same way Windows/Linux does, and for some reason this can make them more complex to deploy.
+- Linux can be built as dynamic or static.
+Hooray!

 ## Build Scripts for Linux, OSX, and Windows

 Here's how to build in Unix-like environements.
 This assumes you have `git` and `cmake` installed and in your `PATH`.